-However, if you are a high flier and want a big loan, there's good news for you.
+However, if you are a high flier and want a big loan, there’s good news for you.
 From Jan.
-1, 2017, for the first time in more than a decade, the amount you can borrow with government-backed and conforming loans has increased.
+1, 2020, the amount you can borrow with government-backed and conforming loans has increased.

 There are plenty of adults under 37 who are prosperous.
 But while the $6,000-$7,000 needed to buy an average home is just beer money for some, it’s still a lot of cash for many younger people.

 It’s generally tougher for Millennials to find financial security than it was for their parents and grandparents.
 Today’s high levels of student debt only worsen the problem.

 But saving a down payment is not impossible today.
 Fannie Mae’s HomeReady and Freddie Mac’s Home Possible programs allow 97 percent financing.
 They require no down payment from you if you qualify for a loan with a Community Second mortgage, grant, or gift.